bforte/Functoid/README.md

 ## Lambda Calculus REPL

 The fact that everything internally is handled as lambda terms allows us to code up a REPL for the lambda calculi in just three characters:

 ```
 $ cat lambda-repl.l
 ~:l
 ```

 This demonstrates how user input (either `~` or by command-line arguments) are parsed and for the first time we see how the pointer simply wraps around whenever it would move out of the source code.
-The character `~` asks the user for input (without prompting), parses it (you can either use `\` or `λ` as lambda) and applies it to the current thunk:
+The character `~` asks the user for input (without printing to the screen), parses it (you can either use `\` or `λ` as lambda) and applies it to the current thunk:

 For clarity pressing <kbd>Enter</kbd> is highlighted with `⏎`: